Multigrade Neural Network Approximation: Residual refinement

 \subsubsection{Frequency-based perspectives on learnability}

-Motivated by the gap between expressivity and practical trainability, a complementary line of research examines neural network learning from a frequency-based perspective \cite{ZZZZ-23,ZZZZ-24-MMNN,xu2019frequency,luo2019theory,pmlr-v97-rahaman19a,pmlr-v119-basri20a}.
+\begin{colorenv}[blue] Motivated by the gap between expressivity and practical trainability, a complementary line of research examines neural network learning from a frequency-based perspective \cite{ZZZZ-23,ZZZZ-24-MMNN,xu2019frequency,luo2019theory,pmlr-v97-rahaman19a,pmlr-v119-basri20a}.
 A central concept in this direction is the \emph{frequency principle} \cite{luo2019theory,xu2019frequency}, which posits that neural networks tend to fit low-frequency components of a target function earlier than high-frequency ones during training.
 This phenomenon has been empirically observed across a wide range of architectures and learning tasks, and has inspired theoretical studies linking optimization dynamics, spectral bias, and generalization.

+This viewpoint is closely related to the grade-wise residual refinement mechanism studied in this paper.
+Early grades often capture dominant coarse-scale structures, while later grades may focus more on finer-scale or oscillatory residual features.
+However, MGDL does not rely on a strict monotone frequency-separation assumption, since later residuals may still contain low-frequency components that were not fully learned earlier.
+Moreover, high-frequency structures in the original input variables may become simpler, or effectively lower-frequency, after suitable feature transformations or compositions; this phenomenon has also been observed in the context of multi-component and multi-layer neural networks \cite{ZZZZ-24-MMNN}.
+In MGDL, later grades are built upon the previously learned and frozen transformations, rather than being trained from the raw input alone.
+Thus, later blocks can exploit these learned feature coordinates to approximate finer-scale residuals, without necessarily requiring larger widths at later grades.

-Nevertheless, existing results are largely qualitative or problem-dependent, and a rigorous, architecture-level theory that systematically characterizes frequency-dependent learnability is still lacking.
+Thus, MGDL should be viewed as an adaptive coarse-to-fine residual refinement mechanism rather than a rigid low-to-high frequency decomposition.
+Nevertheless, existing results are largely qualitative or problem-dependent, and a rigorous, architecture-level theory that systematically characterizes frequency-dependent learnability is still lacking. \end{colorenv}